-May I replace the windows in my house or business or garage in a historic district?
+Should I repair the windows in my house or business (or other structure) in a historic district?
+When may I replace them?

 Non-Contributing (post-1944) Structures